See Corona Borealis, the Northern Crown | EarthSky.org

 Gemma, aka Alphecca, is an eclipsing binary system.
 It consists of a smaller sunlike star that passes in front of a brighter star every 17.4 days, as seen from our earthly vantage point.

-Bottom line: On these July evenings, look for Corona Borealis’ graceful semi-circle of stars, in between two bright stars: Arcturus and Vega.
+Bottom line: On these July evenings, look for Corona Borealis’ graceful semicircle of stars between two bright stars: Arcturus and Vega.